Watsonville Municipal Airport: History

-The Navy took over in July, 1943, purchased an additional 35 acres, built support buildings and the concrete ramp.
-On October 23, 1943, the airport was commissioned as Naval Air Auxiliary Station Watsonville (NAAS Watsonville) and served as a satellite to Naval Air Station (NAS) Alameda.
+The U.S. Navy took control of the former civilian airport in July 1943, purchased an additional 35 acres, and built support buildings and the concrete ramp.
+On October 23, 1943, the airport was commissioned as Naval Auxiliary Air Station Watsonville (NAAS Watsonville) and served as a satellite to Naval Air Station (NAS) Alameda.
 NAAS Watsonville provided training and maintenance for the 12th Naval District, Alameda, California under the Bureau of Yards and Docks, under the command of Lieutenant John C. Chapman.
 Antisubmarine Blimps in the defense of California from Moffett Field were stationed at NAAS Watsonville.
 Other aircraft stationed at the base were Grumman F6F Hellcat with the VF-8 and VBF-8.
 Up to 75 combat aircraft were stationed at the base.
 Also based at the airfield were Grumman TBF Avenger, Vought F4U Corsair and Douglas SBD Dauntless.
 These were used for the 90- to 120-day training classes, in torpedo, dive bomber and fighter operations.
-As the World War II ended, so did operations at NAAS Watsonville, on November 1, 1945, it was closed and placed on caretaker status.
-The NAAS Watsonville was returned to the city in 1947.
+As World War II ended, so did operations at NAAS Watsonville.
+On November 1, 1945, NAAS Watsonville was closed and placed in caretaker status.
+NAAS Watsonville was returned to the City of Watsonville in 1947.